HarvardMapCollection/tutorials-share/content/resources/workshops/workshop-4/what-are-we-mapping/index.md

 ## Background
 In 2023, the Harvard Map Collection partnered with with Tara Menon's English class, City Fictions.
 In this course, students consider experiences of a place from many perspectives (written, lived, mapped, etc.).
 The mapping assignment prompts students to create two maps of the same place, which each tell a different story.

-Libby Wu had a stand-out project.
-She was looking at the intersection of fitness recreation with demographics and access by public transportation.
+Libby Wu's stand-out project looks at the intersection of fitness and recreation with demographics and access by public transportation.

 <iframe width="100%" height="450" frameborder="0" title="Felt Map" src="https://felt.com/embed/map/NYC-Basketball-Courts-copy-cokki9BgFSJuaJMiC765bZD?loc=40.72138%2C-74.00292%2C13.14z&legend=0&logo=1&link=1" referrerpolicy="strict-origin-when-cross-origin"></iframe>

-In her first map, she obtained the location of basketball courts from New York City open data, and updated the dataset with notable historic locations.
-She then overlaid this data with a demographic map of poverty rate, as well as subway lines.
+In her first map, she obtains the location of basketball courts from New York City open data, and augments the dataset with notable historic locations.
+She then overlays this data with a demographic map of poverty rate, as well as subway lines.

 <iframe width="100%" height="450" frameborder="0" title="Felt Map" src="https://felt.com/embed/map/NYC-Workout-Classes-W6K2khdPSmWiu8Eem9CDCjC?loc=40.71912%2C-73.99632%2C13.3z&legend=0&logo=1&link=1" referrerpolicy="strict-origin-when-cross-origin"></iframe>

-In Libby's second map, she collected locations for fitness courses such as cycling, pilates, yoga, boxing, etc. from fitness apps she uses and compared that against demographic data for non-white populations.
+In Libby's second map, she collects locations for fitness courses such as cycling, pilates, yoga, and boxing from fitness apps she uses and compares that against demographic data for non-white populations.
 She also continues to overlay transit access.

 Each of these maps on its own tell stories, but in conversation start a dialogue that is relevant to topics the class discussed and read about related to experiences of place.

 ## Concepts 🤝 data
-Libby's maps work because, **even before opening any mapping tool**, she had already workshopped ideas for what she wanted to say or explore with her maps, and spent time refining those ideas with searches for available data.
+Libby's maps are successful because, **even before opening any mapping tool**, she had already workshopped ideas for what she wanted to say or explore with her maps, and spent time refining those ideas with searches for available data.

-We find that spending time developing an idea or concept for a mapping project is an effective approach to having a good result.
-Part of that process, however, does require scoping the project idea against data availability.
+Part of scoping a mapping project requires understanding data availability.
 The purpose of this workshop is to practice using some commonly requested GIS datasets, to get a sense of what is possible.

 ## What will we map in this workshop?